-In 2008, the topic of EDEN project was "Tourism and Intangible Heritage".
-A project application was prepared and approved by the European Commission, and therefore a competition was also organised in 2008 on the best Latvian tourist destination, as well as 13 applications assessed.
-The application "Latgale Potters - Stoneware Masters" submitted by Rēzekne District Council was acknowledged as the most outstanding in Latvia.
+In 2009, the topic of EDEN project was "Tourism and protected areas".
+A project application was prepared and approved by the European Commission, and therefore a competition was also organised in 2009 on the best Latvian tourist destination.
+The application "Tervete Nature Park" was acknowledged as the most outstanding in Latvia in 2009.

-5.2 Sustainable businesses: What support is given to strengthen the sustainability and competitiveness of businesses (supportive policy environment, orientation of business support services to sustainability, training, financial incentives, etc.)? (maximum 600 characters)
+5.2 Sustainable businesses: What support is given to strengthen the sustainability and competitiveness of businesses (supportive policy environment, orientation of business support services to sustainability, training, financial incentives, etc.)?